JChristensen/DS3232RTC/README.md

 ### read(tmElements_t &tm)
 ##### Description
 Reads the current date and time from the RTC and returns it as a *tmElements_t* structure.
-See the [Arduino Time library](http://www.arduino.cc/playground/Code/Time) for details on the *tmElements_t* structure.
+See the Arduino [Time](https://www.arduino.cc/playground/Code/Time) [Library](https://github.com/PaulStoffregen/Time) for details on the *tmElements_t* structure.
 ##### Syntax
 `RTC.read(tm);`
 ##### Parameters